 April 28 National Day of Mourning

-As we reflect on the importance of the Day, we pause to keep members who lost their lives at work last year, in our thoughts.
+As we reflect on the importance of the day, the union will also pause to remember two Unifor members who lost their lives at work since last year’s Day of Mourning:

 Bud Jimmerfield Award